GoreLab/waves/cran-comments.md

     Status: Service Unavailable
     Message: 503

-These DOIs in the DESCRIPTION and CITATION files have not changed since the last package version (0.2.2; February 2022).
+These DOIs in the DESCRIPTION and CITATION files have not changed since the last package version (0.2.3; March 7, 2022).
 They have been manually checked and are correct.
 They do not produce NOTEs locally or with GitHub Actions checks.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.